Samuel Tenka

 Scroll down to Article 0 for the good stuff.
 Before then are some extra-textual remarks.

 Of course, even clerical and organizational changes alter meaning: an abstract noun may carry different force depending on its Capitalization; an old spelling emphasizes different aspects of etymology, entangles differently in the Web of words; insure Tranquility vs ensure Tranquility provisions now inactive may, by negative information or by parallel, help scope and structure active ones; and provisions gain meaning from their groupings and headings.
-An interpreter both historically informed and committed to public textual meaning would, after this new Constitution be ratified, have to somehow ascertain how much of that public textual meaning contains a modern understanding of the historical meaning.
+An interpreter both historically informed and committed to public textual meaning would, after this new-and-revised Constitution be ratified, have to somehow ascertain how much of that public textual meaning contains a modern understanding of the historical meaning.
 So even these most minor changes have content.

 Conversely, I argue that even the proposed modifications and disambiguations amount to small alterations of structure.
 I and probably most who think about constitutional design enjoy, when in whimsical mood, the improvisation of far-reaching changes to structure or to liberties CHANGES TO STRUCTURE: such as a diffraction of the Presidency into several elected offices; or a relative empowerment-or-disempowerment of the Senate in the legislative process; or permission for some executive departments to be by law insulated from the President's control; or an explicit supervision process of the States over the selection of federal Judges; etc, etc. CHANGES TO LIBERTIES: such as unqualified textual protections of, or prohibitions against, guns and abortions and liquor and deficit and suffrage-for-felons that one sincerely believes would benefit the People.
 But the point of this exercise is to craft a revision of plausibly very broad appeal, not to act as benevolent dictator: today we play a game of moderation.
 Even the more major changes are, for this reason, in essence conservative.